-- 4.1.4.1.
-The median of five consecutive samples shall not have total coliform organisms exceeding 240 most probable number per 100 milliliters (MPN/100 mL); and - 4.1.4.2.
-Any single sample shall not exceed 10,000 MPN/100 mL. - 4.1.5.
+- 4.1.7.
 Recycled Water Use Effluent Limitation Adjustments.
-If the Discharger replaces raw water used in its operations with recycled water and complies with Provision 6.3.4.8, an additional allocation shall be added to the mass-based and concentration-based effluent limitations by calculating adjustments as described below and adding them to the effluent limitations in Table 4.
-All calculations supporting such limitation adjustments shall be described in applicable self-monitoring reports. - 4.1.5.1.
+If the Discharger replaces raw water used in its operations with recycled water and complies with Provision 6.3.4.8, an additional allocation shall be added to the mass-based and concentration-based effluent limitations by calculating adjustments as described below and adding them to the effluent limitations in Table 2.
+All calculations supporting such limitation adjustments shall be described in applicable self-monitoring reports. - 4.1.7.1.
 Concentration-based Effluent Limitation Adjustments.
-The adjustment for a concentration based effluent limitation shall be the difference between its recycled water influent mass and raw water influent mass, divided by the effluent volume for the applicable monitoring interval (e.g., seven days for a constituent monitored weekly) and shall be calculated according to the following example in which constituent B is monitored weekly and the lag time is Y days:
+The adjustment for a concentration-based effluent limitation shall be the difference between the recycled water influent mass and raw water influent mass, divided by the effluent volume for the applicable monitoring interval (e.g., seven days for a constituent monitored weekly) and shall be calculated according to the following example in which constituent B is monitored weekly and the lag time is Y days: